GuruSaju/Alexa/README.md

 If you think you know him well enough then take the quiz, How well do you know guru! a simple game of quiz about guru and see how well you score.

 ### Phrases:
-<b>A little background<b/> - once you enable a skill there will be an invocation name for that skill (guru’s diary) for my skill.
+A little background - once you enable a skill there will be an invocation name for that skill (guru’s diary) for my skill.
 So you have to use the invocation name to use my skill as described below.
 If the session is open (the blue ring on echo devices and blue line in your app glows) you can just ask alexa about me without the invocation name.
 Eg: what is his favorite movie?
 But if the session ends then you should use the invocation name (guru’s diary) to ask about me
 Eg: ask guru’s diary, what is his favorite color ?

 ### Using the skill with phrases:

 say "open guru's diary" then you can ask things like "technical skills", "favorite color" etc. (until session is open meaning the blue ring on echo devices and blue line in your app glows)

 Or use phrases like